bekk/bekk-christmas/post/react/rebuild-static-pages-on-demand-with-incremental-static-regeneration-in-react.md

 Since pages are rendered at build time we reach a problem when the data in our page changes.
 With static site generation we would have to build our application all over again to update any of the pages.

-With incremental static regeneration we can re-render pages at defined intervals when a user requests the page to update the content instead.
+With incremental static regeneration we can re-render pages at defined intervals when a users requests the page to update the content instead.
 By using the `revalidate` option in `getStaticProps` we can define how long we should wait until we can re-render the given page.

 ```typescript
 return {